 The Code of Conduct is available to Tower's people on its staff intranet and website.
 Copies of the Code of Conduct are provided as part of new staff onboarding and director induction processes.
-Tower's people are required to complete training on the Code of Conduct annually, and there are regular communications on, and training in, conduct issues.
+Tower's people complete training on the Code of Conduct annually, and there are regular communications on, and training in, conduct issues.